Armour & Co. Meat Products

 Armour's "Simon Pure" Leaf Lard

-They lay their chicken, croquettes, fish, potatoes or whatever dainty they are going to serve in a wire frying basket and immerse it in this "Simon Pure" as soon as it is smoking hot.
-When each piece is a delicate golden brown and tender clear through they drain, then set in the oven a few minutes.
+They lay their chicken, croquettes, fish, potatoes, or whatever dainty they will serve in a wire frying basket and immerse it in this "Simon Pure" as soon as it is smoking hot when each piece is a delicate golden brown and tender, evident through the drain, set in the oven for a few minutes.

 Just strain your kettle of "Simon Pure" and use it over and over again.

-It keeps your cake moist and tender, makes pie crust crisp and flaky, breads and biscuits miracles of lightness.
-And you use one-third less than with other shortening.
+It keeps your cake moist and tender, makes pie crust crisp and flaky, and makes bread and biscuits miracles of lightness.
+And you use one-third less than with another shortening.

 Armour's "Simon Pure" Leaf Lard -- "Cream of Lard"